f5devcentral/f5-beacon/examples/ansible-integration/README.md

 #### Setup

-The ansible playbook has a hosts file with a group called **bigips**.
-The host listed under this group should have a corresponding folder under `host_vars` which holds the definitions of the BIG-IP.
+The Ansible playbook has a hosts file with a group called **bigips**.
+The host listed under this group should have a corresponding folder under `host_vars` which holds the definition for the BIG-IP.

 - Update the git_repo var in `group_vars/all.yaml` to point to your customized/forked version.
-It will update from this as source-of-truth on every run and overwrite local changes.
-Make sure the host running this playbook has access to pull from this repo.
+It will update from the specified repo as the source-of-truth on every run and overwrite local changes.
+Make sure the host running this playbook has access to pull from the specified repo.
 - Update the python interpreter inside the **hosts** file to the appropriate location.
-  - ie: `localhost ansible_python_interpreter=/sc/venvs/np/bin/python`
+  - e.g.: `localhost ansible_python_interpreter=/sc/venvs/np/bin/python`
-- Add vault file `../vaults/creds.yaml` with the following secrets and encrypt with your password
+- Add vault file `../vaults/creds.yaml` with the following secrets:
   - aws_access_key: `****`
   - aws_secret_key: `****`
-  - bcon_un: `**Beacon Username**`
+  - bcon_username: `**Beacon Username**`
-  - bcon_pw: `**Beacon Password**`
+  - bcon_password: `**Beacon Password**`
-  - vpass: `**Desired BIG-IP admin password**`
+  - vpass: `**desired BIG-IP admin password**`
 - **ansible.cfg** by default looks up the vault password at `../vaults/.vault_pass`.
 This is not required and the vault password may be added in a way which best fits your environment.
 - **ansible.cfg** update **log_path** var to point to correct place to log ansible output.
 - For each BIG-IP `host_var` update the following:
   - **do.json** with desired Onboard settings (note AWS will reset the hostname based on dhclient).